 - Demonstrate skills sufficient for biblical leadership in the church - 2.
 Interpret Christian Scripture using appropriate hermeneutical principles - 3.
-Develop a strategy for personal spiritual discipline - 4.
-Demonstrate faithfulness to the principles of the Great Commission.
+Develop a theological and practical foundation for spiritual formation - 4.
+Demonstrate faithfulness to the principles of the Great Commission with awareness of cultural contexts